JanSharp/VRCActionActivatorSystem/README.md

 - [x] TriggerAnimationAction (animation with a trigger parameter.
 Spear wall traps might use this, though they might instead use `ToggleAnimationAction`)
 - [x] AudioAction
 - [x] ParticleAction
-- [x] MovementAction (move an object with the position sync script on it x units along some axis)
+- [x] MovementAction (move an object with the position sync script on it x units along some axis.
+Stateless because the position sync script is handling the state.)
 - [x] DropItemAction (drop one specific VRC_Pickup)

 ## Stateful Actions